-RECOMMENDATION □ Information ☒ Action $\square$ Fund Allocation Adopt San Francisco's One Bay Area Grant (OBAG) ⊠ Fund Programming Cycle 3 County Framework $\square$ Policy/Legislation Recommend programming \$7,082,400 of San ☐ Plan/Study Francisco's estimated share of OBAG Cycle funds to the San Francisco Municipal Transportation Agency's □ Capital Project Oversight/Delivery (SFMTA's) Safe Routes to School (SRTS) Non- Infrastructure Program, \$2,200,000 to the ☐ Budget/Finance Transportation Authority for Congestion Management ☐ Contract/Agreement Agency (CMA) Planning, and \$52,855,600 to projects to be selected through a call for projects □ Other: SUMMARY The Metropolitan Transportation Commission's (MTC's) OBAG Cycle 3 program directs federal funding to projects and programs that implement Plan Bay Area, with particular focus on projects that support Priority Development Areas (PDAs) - places near public transit planned for new homes, jobs and community amenities.
-Attachment 1 is a map of San Francisco's PDAs.
-Approximately \$340 million in federal funds are available for the County Program to support a wide range of projects to fund local, PDA supportive priorities such as transit, bicycle, and pedestrian improvements, transportation
+RECOMMENDATION ☐ Information ☑ Action ☐ Fund Allocation Adopt San Francisco's One Bay Area Gra int (OBAG) ⊠ Fund Programming Cycle 3 County Framev ☐ Policy/Legislation Recommend programment □ Plan/Study Francisco's estimated s the San Francisco Muni □ Capital Project Oversight/Delivery Infrastructure Program, to School (SRTS) Non- \$2,200,000 to the ☐ Budget/Finance Transportation Authori ty for Congestion ty for Congestion Management ☐ Contract/Agreement Agency (CMA) Planning to be selected through , and \$52,855,600 to projects a call for projects □ Other: SUMMARY The Metropolitan Transportation Cycle 3 program directs federal programs that implement Plan on projects that support Priority places near public transit plans community amenities.
+Attachm Francisco's PDAs.
+Approximate are available for the County Proof projects to fund local, PDAs transit, bicycle, and pedestrian demand management, and PD

 Management Agency (CMA) for San Francisco, the Transportation Authority is responsible for identifying San Francisco's OBAG 3 County priorities and submitting them to MTC which will select projects from a regionwide candidate pool.
 MTC has requested that by September 30th, counties submit project lists totaling 120% of our nomination targets which are based on population and housing production.
 San Francisco's 120% target is 15.2% of the funds available regionwide or \$62.1 million over four fiscal years (2022/23-2025/26).
-The recommended actions include a San Francisco OBAG 3 funding framework, including a funding distribution for our \$62.1 million target (Attachment 2) and project screening and prioritization criteria (Attachment 3) for a \$52.856 million competitive call for projects.
+The recommended actions include a San Francisco OBAG 3 funding framework, including a funding distribution for our \$62.1 million target (Attachment 4) and project screening and prioritization criteria (Attachment 2) for a \$52.856 million competitive call for projects.
 We are also recommending \$2.2 million to CMA planning activities similar to what was done in previous cycles and \$7.082 million to the SRTS Non-Infrastructure Program (Attachment 3), which is supportive of MTC's active transportation goals and our past OBAG recommendations.
 MTC will then evaluate nominated projects and select the project priorities by January 2023.